-Evolving and emerging risks
+Risk Management (continued) Evolving and emerging risks

-The abrdn Group is vigilant to risks that could crystallise over different horizons and impact our strategy, operations and clients.
-These risks vary in nature as they cover geopolitical, economic, societal, technological, legal, regulatory and environmental themes.
+The abrdn Group is vigilant to risks that could crystallise over different horizons and impact strategy, operations and clients.
+These risks vary in nature as they cover geopolitical, economic, societal, technological, legal, regulatory, and environmental themes.
 Internal and external research is reviewed to consider how risks could emerge and evolve.

 Clients and customers are provided with fair and transparent fee structures and the abrdn Group continues to engage with the Financial Conduct Authority on interest retained on cash balances.
-Some notable risks (and opportunities) for our business include tightness in labour markets, rising input costs, evolving cyber threats, disruptive financial technologies, unprecedented market shifts and climate change.
+Some notable risks (and opportunities) for the abrdn Group includes adoption of modern technologies, uncertainty driven by geo-politics, unprecedented market shifts, evolving cyber threats and climate change.